JohnathanMarkSmith/johnathanmarksmith.github.com/about.md

 description: "About Johnathan Mark Smith"
 ---

-Over 24 years experience specializing in business technology in the areas of web application development and collaborative computing.
-I would like to work as an architect-developer for applications or product development.
-I am particularly interested in organizations that use leading technologies such as Springs, WebFlow, Maven, JUnit, JSP’s, Servlets, XML, Java, Struts, PHP, LDAP, Android and Web Application Servers.
+Over 24 years experience, specializing in business technology in the areas of web application development and collaborative computing I been working as an architect-developer for applications or product development.

+I am particularly interested in organizations that use leading technologies such as Android, Springs, Spring-WebFlow, JSP’s, Servlets, XML, Java, Struts, PHP, LDAP, Maven, JUnit and Web Application Servers.

 I have a very solid background with Java, OOP, Design-Patterns and Multi-Threading.
-I am also able to interface with all levels of management.
+I am also able to interface with all levels of management!

+My consulting services enable businesses maximize value from their business process initiatives and IT investments leading to improved organizational performance.
+Our services leverage business knowledge, process excellence, technology expertise and substantial domain experience in chosen industry verticals.

+My frameworks and accelerators are an integral part of our methodology to deliver consulting services with efficiency and consistency.

 ## Languages:
 Java, JavaScript, HTML, PHP, SQL, PL/SQL, CSS, Perl, Korn Shell, Visual Basic, COBOL